 The outsourcing business referent identification shall be performed according to the fitness and proper requirements defined in the Fit & Proper Policy.
+Once identified, the person to endorse this role is approved by the Executive Committee.

 Outsourcing business referent can be different from the outsourcing initiative approver.